Biodynamic Body Psychotherapy

 Sometimes we don’t have words for what we’ve been through.
 At the time, it may have been too overwhelming, too early in life, or simply too much for the system to process.
 Trauma can leave us stuck in states of fight, flight, or freeze — long after the original situation has passed.

 Or perhaps there is a lot of shame, fear or embarrassment and talking about the experience feels too difficult.
-Somatic psychotherapy offers a non-verbal way to process these experiences safely and gradually, helping your nervous system integrate them a little at a time, without becoming overwhelmed.
+Biodynamic psychotherapy offers a non-verbal way to process these experiences safely and gradually, helping your nervous system integrate them a little at a time, without becoming overwhelmed.

 - Process unresolved emotions, trauma, PTSD